HardisonCo/.github/international/vietnam/vn-health/hms-act/index.md

 ## Integration Points

-This document outlines how HMS-ACT is integrated with vn_Health systems in Vietnam.
+This document outlines how HMS-ACT is integrated with vn-health systems in Vietnam.